Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Acropolis of Athens

-Greece’s crowning glory and incomparable UNESCO World Heritage Site, the Acropolis of Athens reigns in majesty above the sprawling modern city.
+The Acropolis of Athens, Greece’s crowning glory and the world’s incomparable UNESCO World Heritage Site, reigns in majesty above the sprawling Greek capital city.

 The Parthenon